I Z 5 K I D

 This is my shack at home.

 Well, I never had time to build a real shack, and I also have to find some nice space for the radios etc .

-So I take from the storage one or two of my radios and I play a bit with it before switching to another one
+So I take from the storage a couple of my radios and I play a bit with them before switching to other ones

 When I'm home during my vacations, I like to operate on HF with my beautiful FT-101 ZD perfectly working.

 I also have some other old jewels in perfect conditions; a VHF FT-225 RD, a UHF FT-790 R, and two

 I like these charmy Yaesu old radios